by Sharon Zeff

 California, USA

-On April 26, 2002, every parent’s worst nightmare came true for me: my two step-daughters, Anna, 6, and Emily, 4, were abducted from daycare by their mother, who had recently lost custody.
-The police said it was not their problem — it was a “civil matter”.
-It took five days to get them to write a report and six days to get the girls into the missing persons computers.
+On April 26, 2002, every parent’s worst nightmare came true for me: my two stepdaughters, Anna, 6, and Emily, 4, were abducted from daycare by their mother, who had recently lost custody.
+The police said it was not their problem because it was a civil matter.
+It took five days to get them to write a report and six days to get the girls onto the missing persons’ lists.

-Finally Dan Noyes, an investigative reporter at our local ABC station, picked up the story and worked on it for eight weeks.
-On November 4th his report aired, and he uncovered the fact that the man who heads the advocacy group hiding the girls was a convicted child molester, which led to a major uproar in the group.
-Some members who knew where the girls were kept rescued them and brought them to the TV station.
+Finally, Dan Noyes, an investigative reporter at our local ABC station, picked up the story and worked on it for eight weeks.
+On November 4th, his report aired.
+He had uncovered the fact that the man who headed the advocacy group hiding the girls was a convicted child molester, which led to a major uproar in the group.
+Some members who knew where the girls were rescued them and brought them to the TV station.
 The group leader was arrested.
-More than five months after the girls were taken, we finally got the phone call saying we could come get them.
+More than five months after the girls were taken, we finally got a phone call saying we could come get them.

-Parental abduction appears to only be barely a crime.
+Parental abduction appears to be barely a crime.
 The police don’t care.
-We spent about $50,000 on investigators and lawyers.
+We spent nearly $50,000 on investigators and lawyers.
 We furnished the police with about 700 pages of worthwhile evidence.
 They organized it into a nice binder.
-With the same evidence, Dan Noyes brought down the advocacy group and gave us back the girls.
+With that same evidence, Dan Noyes brought down the advocacy group and gave us back the girls.

-“This is True” and “HeroicStories” were the first to provide media attention, and it helped a lot.
-Ultimately the girls’ pictures were carried on about 12 web sites; about half were from concerned HeroicStories and TRUE readers.
+“This is True” and “HeroicStories” were the first outlets to provide media attention, and it helped a lot.
+Ultimately, the girls’ pictures were carried on about 12 websites; about half were from concerned HeroicStories and TRUE readers.

 We learned so much — all the hard way.
-The most important advice I can give parents is: make sure your kids know your full name, phone number, and how to call 911.
-And make sure they KNOW you would never want to be separated from them, regardless of what anyone tells them.
+The most important advice I can give parents is this: make sure your kids know your full name, phone number, and how to call 911.
+And make sure they know you would never want to be separated from them regardless of what anyone tells them.

 I just wanted to say that I find this statement highly offensive.
 I am in law enforcement and I can tell you our agency takes these crimes very seriously.
 Making such a broad sweeping statement that the “police don’t care” is both unfair and untrue.
 There may be a few bad apples in any bunch but why would you allow such a negative comment to be made about men and women in law enforcement who put their lives on the line daily to protect the public?